17FIT

 .png)

 Delivering design efficiently across multiple platforms is a significant challenge.
-Design systems and design tokens have been instrumental in this process.
-Never underestimate your impact—sometimes, bottom-up changes can help the design team secure more resources and increase its influence.
-Even as a one-person team, we can still scale and improve the design culture.
+Design systems and design tokens have been instrumental in making this possible.
+However, instilling design thinking across the team remains a much larger challenge.
+Never underestimate your impact—sometimes, bottom-up changes can help the design team secure more resources and expand its influence.
+Even as a one-person team, it is possible to scale design practices and improve the overall design culture.

 Wanna learn about this project?